ajay340/Hashtable-Collisions-Comparison/README.md

 ## Keypair

-The keypair, the objects being inserted in the hashtables, had a unique key and random element.
+The keypair structure (the objects being inserted in the hashtables) have a unique key and random element.

 ```
 public class Item<K,E> implements IItem<K, E>